zopefoundation/Zope/docs/maintenance.rst

 Steps for creating a new Zope release
 +++++++++++++++++++++++++++++++++++++

-- Make sure you have the necessary tools around and install the manually if needed::
+- Make sure you have the necessary tools around and install them manually if needed::

   $ bin/pip install -U wheel tox twine